-The practice manager told us that they welcomed feedback and suggestions in order that the practice may learn and improve.
-Staff members told us that they could discuss ideas and share experiences with the practice manager and the rest of the team and that these were always listened to and acted upon.
+The clinical manager told us that they welcomed feedback and suggestions in order that the practice may learn and improve.
+Staff members told us that they could discuss ideas and share experiences with management and the rest of the team and that these were always listened to and acted upon.